SelimErenKarar/DEUCafeThreadMutexSemaphore/README.md

 # DEUCafeThreadMutexSemaphore
-A simulation of a cafe using POSIX threads,  mutexes and semaphores.
+A simulation of a cafe using POSIX threads,  mutexes and semaphores. (like a barber problem with multiple barber)